Fair Taxation in ASM Cobalt Supply Chains

 3. To understand incentives around participation in data collection:

-Together with private sector project supporters, we will examine the incentives needed for stakeholders to participate in data collection to tackle corruption and maintain responsible artisanal cobalt supply chains.
+Together with private sector project supporters, we will examine the incentives needed for stakeholders to participate in data collection to tackle illegal and informal payments and maintain responsible artisanal cobalt supply chains.

 Implementing partners